-Tiffany Veinot is the Associate Dean for Faculty (*appointment pending Regental approval in October 2019) and an associate professor in the School of Information and the School of Public Health, Department of Health Behavior and Health Education.
+Tiffany Veinot is the Associate Dean for Faculty and an associate professor in the School of Information and the School of Public Health, Department of Health Behavior and Health Education.
 Since 2017, she has served as director of the U-M Health Informatics program, of which she is a founding faculty member.
 She joined the University of Michigan as an assistant professor in 2008 and was promoted to associate professor at both UMSI and the School of Public Health in 2014.

 She currently heads a research team intent on increasing the cardiovascular safety of patients undergoing hemodialysis therapy, funded by a $6.7 million award from the Patient-Centered Outcomes Research Institute (PCORI).
 Her research has also been funded by institutions such as the National Science Foundation, Centers for Disease Control and Prevention, the Department of Veterans Affairs, Institute for Museum and Library Services, and Canadian Institutes for Health Research.